 Many otherwise healthy children end up with a speech delay, and it can happen for a variety of reasons.
-In most cases, babies who are late talkers end up speaking just fine within the coming years.
+In most cases, babies who are late-talkers end up speaking just fine in the coming years.
 If your baby is not talking yet, however, there are some simple things you can do at home to encourage them.

 Common Reasons for Delayed Speech in Babies and Toddlers

 Hearing problems are a big factor in speech delay.
 Many parents don’t realize their child has any kind of hearing impairment until they don’t start talking on time.
-Other times, health problems like excessive ear infections or fluid buildup can cause temporary hearing loss and cause things to sound muffled.
-This was the case with my daughter with a speech delay—after 9 ear infections in 6 months, she had tubes placed in her ears, which has helped with hearing and allowed her to make progress speaking.
+Other times, health problems like excessive ear infections or fluid buildup can cause temporary hearing loss and make things sound muffled.
+This was the case with my daughter with a speech delay—after nine ear infections in six months, she had tubes placed in her ears, which helped with her hearing and allowed her to make progress speaking.